General Policies and Procedures

 To be eligible for a comprehensive examination, students should be near completion of the course work specified by their major academic departments.
 Students must have a minimum 3.0 GPA or satisfactory academic standing or progress to sit for the exam.
 Students who plan to take the comprehensive examination must file a Comprehensive Examination Request form in the College of Graduate Studies.
 There is a nonrefundable comprehensive examination fee of $60 for master’s degree candidates and $75 for CAGS candidates.
 Students who fail to sit for the exam or fail the exam must reapply and are charged an application fee.

-The comprehensive examination fee will be charged to the student's account.
+The comprehensive examination fee will be charged to the student’s account.
+The Comprehensive Examination form can be found at www.bridgew.edu/COGS/forms.cfm.
 The completed forms with necessary signatures and fees must be filed in the College of Graduate Studies on or before the appropriate application deadlines:

 ||for November comprehensive examinations